 This important Second Circuit Court of Appeals case analyzes "insider trading" as it relates to information obtained by employees in the course of their employment (as opposed to directors and officers).
 When skimming this case, think about whether the insider trading rules are fair with regard to restricting the freedom of action of employees of a company who are not charged with fiduciary duties to the company.

 - Corporate Stock Certificates Kit - Stock Purchase Agreement

-Examination # 2 will be posted at this point.
+Assignment # 2 can be completed at this point.